American School of Yaounde: Facilities

 The campus is located on a 3.5-acre site near the center of Yaoundé and consists of 25 classrooms, 1 computer lab, 2 science labs, a 16,000-volume multimedia library, a learning support center, a college counselor, the Parrot’s Canteen, a multi-purpose room, and a courtyard for events and R&R. Sports facilities include 2 tennis courts, one multi use outdoor court, a covered basketball court, a swimming pool, a kiddie pool, an artificial turf soccer field, and 2 playgrounds for younger students.
 The school consists of 4 sections: the early childhood (PK3-kindergarten), elementary school (grades 1-5), middle school (grades 6-8), and high school (grades 9-12).

-Finances

-In the 2018-2019 school year the annual tuition rates are as follows: PK3 $6,530.00; PK4 $8,410.00; grades K-5 $20,860.00; grades 6-8 $22,070.00; grades 9-10 $22,940.00 and grades 11-12 $23,400.00.
-There is a learning support fee of $3,000 (for students struggling academically and/or emotionally).
-There is also a capital levy fee for all new students of $7,500 and $500 for returning students.
-For PK3-PK4, the capital levy fee is $1000.
-Transportation by school bus (optional) is $2,000.
-There is a one-time registration fee of $650 per child.
-Annual lunch fees (optional) are: PK 3/4: CFA 300,000; K-grade 5: CFA 400,000; grades 6-12: CFA 500,000.
-(All fees are quoted in U.S. dollars, with some in CFA).

-Information and statistics are current as of October 2018 and are provided by the school.